I've no regret proscribing IPOB in Rivers - Wike - THE AUTHORITY NEWS

 Governor Nyesom Wike, has stated that he has no regret proscribing the Indigenous Peoples of Biafra (IPOB) in Rivers State due to his belief in the unity of Nigeria.

-He said, Nigerians must at all times rise to protect and defend the interest of the country, and not allow sentimental politics to destroy the country.
+He said Nigerians must at all-time rise to protect and defend the interest of the country, and not allow sentimental politics to destroy the country.

 The governor stated this when a delegation of Coalition of Northern Groups (CNG) paid a solidarity visit to the Government House, Port Harcourt, to commend him for his untiring efforts and dedication to protect the interest of ethnic groups living in Rivers State.

-The governor said the EndSARS protest was peaceful in the state until IPOB hijacked it, and committed arson by killing 6 Army officers, 4 Police officers, burnt police stations and courts.
+The governor said the EndSARS protest was peaceful in the state until IPOB hijacked it, and committed arson by killing 6 Army officers, four Police officers, burnt police stations and courts.

 According to him, he cannot seat as governor and watch such lawless acts to be perpetrated by a people that has been proscribed by the federal government to cause ethnic war.